%20(1).webp)

 This year should emphasize understanding, not simply practicing.
 Have your kid focus on fully understanding Algebra I & Geometry.
 These base ideas provide much of the backbone of the types of questions that appear in the SAT and ACT.

-Rather than doing practice problems or taking tests, let them experience math in their world, help them see patterns pus help them solve real world problems or just create opportunities for reasoning & logic thinking It is too early to be formally practicing for the SAT or ACT, but this is definitely a great precursor to building their interest plus confidence.
+Rather than doing practice problems or taking tests, let them experience math in their world, help them see patterns plus help them solve real world problems or just create opportunities for reasoning & logic thinking.
+It is too early to be formally practicing for the SAT or ACT, but this is definitely a great precursor to building their interest plus confidence.

 Parents can use this year to observe their child's comfort level.
 If certain areas feel shaky (like functions or graphs), early attention makes a big difference later.